-An Emission Trading Scheme is a market-based instrument that is based upon the principle of “cap and trade”.
-A limit of overall emissions in one or more economic sectors is defined and is reduced each year.
-Within this limit, companies can decide to buy and sell emissions rights as these are needed in order to comply with the limit.
+An Emission Trading Scheme is a market-based instrument based upon the principle of “cap and trade”.
+A limit of overall emissions in one or more economic sectors is defined and reduced year by year.
+Within this limit, companies can decide to buy and sell emissions’ allowances as these are needed in order to comply with the limit.
 Through this mechanism, companies have the flexibility to minimize their emissions in the most cost-efficient way and where it is cheapest.
-The instrument therefore contributes to changing the behavior of producers, consumers and investors so as to reduce emissions, while the inherent market mechanism provides flexibility on who takes actions and when, and what actions will be taken.
-At the same time, the cap assures that a country like Mexico would achieve its emissions reductions targets.
+The instrument, therefore, contributes to changing the behavior of producers, consumers and investors in order to reduce emissions.
+At the same time, the inherent market mechanism provides flexibility to decide who takes actions, when, and which actions to take.
+Simultaneously the cap assures that a country like Mexico achieves its emissions’ reductions targets.

-The European ETS remains the world’s biggest scheme, and, having been the first of its kind, it inspired, and continues to inspire the development of other national or regional schemes.
-Mexico will therefore not be alone in its endeavor.
-There are currently almost 20 ETS in the world, regulating around seven billion gigatons of greenhouse gas emissions.
-ETS will be in operation in economies that are responsible for almost half of the world´s Gross Domestic Product (GDP) and that cover more than 15% of the global emissions.
+The European ETS remains the world’s biggest scheme.
+Having been the first of its kind, it inspired and continues to inspire the development of other national or regional schemes.
+Mexico is not alone in its endeavor.
+There are currently 21 ETS in the world that regulate around 9% of GHG emissions worldwide.
+The jurisdictions with an implemented ETS account for 42% of the world’s Gross Domestic Product (GDP)..

-Germany has already assisted Mexico in setting up a National Emissions Registry, a database the collects information on greenhouse gas emissions from all major emissions sectors like energy, industry, transport, and others.
-Mexican companies are obliged since 2016 to annually report their emissions.
-These data can now be used in order to make informed decisions on what the system will look like, including inter alia, what sectors will be covered, or what will be the reductions defined by the emissions limits.
+Germany has already assisted Mexico in setting up a National Emissions Registry (RENE), a database that collects information on GHG emissions from all major GHG emitting sectors, like energy, industry, transport, and others, particularly from entities with emissions over 25,000 tons of CO2eq.
+Since 2014, Mexican companies are obliged to annually report their emissions.
+This data can now be used in order to make informed decisions about the ETS main elements, such as its scope and the establishment of a ‘cap’.